medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 ## How to Read a MedCom Implementation Guide?

-If you are interested in understanding the basic content and the composition of an IG, you can follow this <a href="\FHIRImplementationGuide.md" target="_blank">step-by-step guide</a>.
+If you are interested in understanding the basic content and the composition of an IG, you can follow this [step-by-step guide](\FHIRImplementationGuide.md).

 ## Why are there Multiple Implementation Guides?